Watch this space for the next Commercial Risk webinar

 Are they prepared for myriad “small” changes to the weather, causing flash flooding in unexpected places; extra hot summer days causing changing patterns of consumer buying behaviour; or extreme cold preventing staff from getting to work?

-In Commercial Risk’s upcoming webinar our expert panel takes a look at some of these risks and the liabilities they produce, including insight on recent cases in the US where the source providers of raw materials are being sued for the behaviour of their customers; as well as the expanding D&O liabilities faced by all company directors.
+An expert panel took a look at some of these risks and the liabilities they produce, including insight on recent cases in the US where the source providers of raw materials are being sued for the behaviour of their customers; as well as the expanding D&O liabilities faced by all company directors.

-We ask how, or even whether, the insurance industry has the answers and where insurance solutions can step in to support solid risk management.
+We asked how, or even whether, the insurance industry has the answers and where insurance solutions can step in to support solid risk management.

 Liz Booth, Editor, Commercial Risk Africa

 Neil Beresford, Partner, Clyde & Co

 Karsten Berlage, Regional Head Amercias, Allianz Alternative Risk Transfer Unit

 Greg Lowe, Global Head of Resilience & Sustainability, Aon

 After more than a decade of softening market conditions, the construction insurance market has taken a hard turn and risk and insurance managers face increasingly challenging market conditions in coming renewals.

 A series of large losses, when considered in quantum with large numbers of attritional losses, have caused many insurers to reassess their books.
 While some have favoured using rate increases and tighter underwriting as a remedy, others have decided to walk away from the class completely.